thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/topics.md

 * Avoid starting or ending topic with forward slashes (`/`).
 It can be unintuitive and lead to inconsistencies.
 For example, the topics `sensors/home` and `/sensors/home` are considered as different topics.
 * Avoid subscribing to all topics.
 Subscribing to `#` means the client will receive every message published to any topic in the MQTT broker.
 This can quickly overwhelm the client with a flood of messages, leading to performance issues and potential crashes.
 * Avoid very deep hierarchies as they can become difficult to manage over time.
 Use clear, descriptive, and hierarchical topic names, for example `building/floor1/room1/temperature`.
+* Avoid non-printable characters to ensure compatibility across different systems and prevent unexpected issues.
+Try to use only ASCII characters instead.

 ### Multiple subscriptions match